 - How can the license be terminated?
 Does the licensee have the right to terminate the license early?
 If so, under what conditions?

 - Are there additional risks to the licensee?
 Those risks should be explained as well as whether the licensor will be held liable if the medical technology doesn’t work as it should or if the licensee is sued because of the technology.
 A medical technology licensing attorney can help you decide limited performance warranties, limited intellectual property warranties, and limitations of liability.

 Learn More about Medical Technology Licensing and Royalties

 If you create medical technology, it’s important for you to understand how licensing and royalties work.
 Larsen Law Office, LLC has over 30 years of experience in both healthcare and contract law.
 We strive to help innovators create, understand, and negotiate licensing options.
-To learn more, call Larsen Law now: 303-520-6030.
+To learn more, call Larsen Law now: 303-520-6030 to schedule your free consultation.
 We want to help you create win-win scenarios.